Cuba-Junky

 5. Money Exchange

-Take a calculator with you so you know the exact amount of Convertible Pesos coming to you.
+Take a calculator with you so you know the exact amount of Pesos coming to you.
 If you don’t have a calculator, do NOT accept any transaction that doesn’t come with a printed receipt.
 No printed receipt invariably means that you’re being short-changed.
 Ripping off tourists during money exchange transactions has become a very common occurrence.

 There are no service charges to exchange money at a bank, so don’t listen to that crooked teller – demand honest service.